Integrations

 ioBroker Integration

 ioBroker is an open-source IoT platform that is especially popular in Germany.
-You can easily retrieve energy price forecasts via the REST API adapter.
+You can retrieve energy price forecasts via a JavaScript script using httpGet().

 Here's how: